 He didn’t want any surprises—a lien gives another party a legal claim to the property when it’s sold.
 That’s why he needed to do his due diligence.
 Liens can hinder your ability to sell your property in the future and can cost you a lot of money to resolve.
 Learning how to perform a property lien search is an essential investor skill.

-What is a Lien on a House?
+What Is a Lien on Property?

 There are two types of liens that can be placed against a property.
-A voluntary lien is a lien the homeowner agrees to — like a mortgage.
+A voluntary lien is a lien the homeowner agrees to, like a mortgage.
 There is usually a contract involved to place the voluntary lien on the property, and it does not negatively affect the property, its title, or the homeowner’s ability to convey title.